jlord/old-site/blog/osos-talk.md

 ![githubbers](https://github.com/images/modules/about/about-header.jpg)
 _Myself among all the GitHubbers at our 2014 Summit_

 Someone at GitHub got wind of what I'd been working on and liked it.
-And that is how I became a developer at GitHub.
+And that is how I became a developer at GitHub, a tool for and pool of common knowledge.

 No computer science degree, no real production programing experience but a GitHub portfolio.
 These are things we often hear touted in the tech community—degree requirements are flexible and you can use GitHub as your portfolio.

 ## Privilege and Community